pvcraven/syllabi/source/CMSC-150.rst

 Schedule
 --------

-Class meets:

-* Section A: MWF from 9:10 am until 10:10 am

-Class also has a required lab.

-* Section Z: Tue 9:40 am - 11:10 am
+Class meets MWF from 11:30 am until 12:30 pm and it also has a lab Thursday 2:10 pm until 3:40 pm.

-.. include:: ../elements/2019_fa_calendar.rst
+.. include:: ../elements/2020_fa_calendar.rst

 Student Assessment
 ------------------